delta-exchange/just-the-docs/docs/tutorials/options-contracts.md

 - **Turbo Options**

 Turbo options are exotic options in which a knockout barrier is attached to vanilla call/ put options.
 Just like a call option, a Turbo call option increases in value when price of the underlying goes up.
 And, like put options, a Turbo put option increase in value when price of the underlying goes down.
 It is the knockout barrier which is differentiates Turbo options from vanilla options.
 Vanilla options have a fixed expiry date, whereas a Turbo option may expire (or get knocked out) before its expiry date if the underlying's price touches the knockout barrier.More details on Turbo options are available [here]({{site.baseurl}}/docs/tutorials/turbo-options).

+## Options Symbology

+The symbols of all options contracts on Delta Exchange are based on the following scheme: ProductSymbol-UnderlyingSymbol-LifeSpan-ExpiryDate

+- **ProductSymbol**

+C: Call
+TC: Turbo Call
+P: Put
+TP: Turbo Put
+MV: Move

+## Options Launch Schedule

+- **Daily Options:** The expiry of these options is set at 24 hours from the time at which trading in the contracts start.
+Daily options are launched at 11:55am UTC everyday and trading starts 5 minutes later at 12pm UTC.

+- **Weekly Options:** The expiry of these options is set at 7 days from the time at which trading in the contracts start.
+Weekly options are launched at 11:55am UTC on fridays and trading starts 5 minutes later at 12pm UTC.

+- **Monthly Options:** The expiry of these options is set at 1 month from the time at which trading in the contract starts.
+Monthly options are launched at 11:55am UTC on the last friday of the current month, trading starts 5 minutes later at 12pm UTC, and they expire at 12pm UTC on the last friday of the next month.